 Socialist magazine founded in 1954 by literary critic Irving Howe

-This independence of thought can be found in Dissent even now, under Michael Walzer's guiding hand.
-With respect to the war in Iraq, Walzer has allowed a variety of views to be expressed -- from those of Iraqi dissident Kanan Makiya, who supported military action, to those of Marshall Berman, who opposed it.
+Author George Shadroui notes that Dissent, for all its radicalism, has tended to steer clear of the reflexive anti-Americanism emblematic of other left-wing publications like The NationandThe Progressive.
+In the early 2000s, for instance, Dissenteditor Michael Walzer allowed a variety of views to be expressed regarding the Iraq War—from those of Iraqi dissident Kanan Makiya, who supported military action, to those of Marshall Berman, who opposed it.
 In the essay, “So, Is This a Just War?”
-Walzer found a middle ground in which he tried to balance the criticism aimed at President Bush without embracing the war per se.
-He suggested that Saddam Hussein might have been contained and destroyed without full-scale military action, but also questioned the sincerity of opponents of the war, including the French, who, he implied, would have postponed action indefinitely.
+Walzer found a middle ground in which he suggested that Saddam Husseinmight have been contained and destroyed without full-scale military action, but also questioned the sincerity of the war's opponents, who, he implied, would have postponed action indefinitely.

-In the area of economics, Dissent has remained steadfastly committed to the idea of a centralized, socialized economy.
+In the area of economics, Dissent has never wavered from its steadfast commitment to the idea of a centralized, socialized economy.